-Otto Hahn, working with several other scientists, discovered nuclear fission in 1938 after years of research into how to harness energy from radioactive elements.
+Otto Hahn, while working with several other scientists, discovered nuclear fission in 1938 after years of researching how to harness energy from radioactive elements.
 The vision was a powerful energy source like nothing ever seen before.

 But then global war broke out, and the world's focus shifted.
 Intentions became nefarious.
-In the United States, the Manhattan Project developed nuclear reactions from uranium and plutonium.
+In the U.S., the Manhattan Project developed nuclear reactions from uranium and plutonium.
 A darker side of the power was shown in August 1945 when Hiroshima and Nagasaki were hit with the first atomic bombs.

 No, nuclear weapons are not gone for good...

-Right now, eight nations have nuclear weapons capability.
+Right now, nine nations have nuclear weapons capabilities.

-Today, 30 nations have nuclear power reactors; 14% of the world's power comes from nuclear; and 56 nations have research reactors.
+Today, 30 nations have nuclear power reactors, and 56 nations have research reactors.

 Nuclear power hasn't even begun to peak...

-This is enhanced by the climate change crisis that plagues the world.
-The United Nations recently declared that in order to avoid disastrous results, the climate cannot rise more than two degrees Celsius in this century.
+This is enhanced by the climate change crisis that is plaguing the world.
+In 2015, the United Nations declared that in order to avoid disastrous results, the climate cannot rise more than 2 degrees Celsius in this century.

 To ensure this, the UN set a target for minimizing greenhouse gas (GHG) emissions.
-By 2050, in order to avoid a temperature increase above two degrees Celsius, GHG emissions must be reduced by 70%.
+By 2050, in order to avoid a temperature increase of more than 2 degrees Celsius, GHG emissions must be reduced by 70%.

 Nuclear can get us there.

 Fossil fuels have high emissions.
-Natural gas emissions are lower than some, but there are still emissions.
-But some renewable sources are too expensive to match the cost-efficiency of conventional sources...
+Natural gas emissions are lower than some, but they still have emissions.
+But some renewable sources are too expensive to match the cost-efficiency of conventional sources.